dymmond/edgy/docs/queries/queries.md

 Select related is a functionality that *follows the foreign-key relationships* by selecting any additional related object when a query is executed.
 You can imagine it as a classic `join`.

-The difference is that when you execute the [select_related](../relationships.md#load-an-instance-with-the-foreign-key-relationship-on-it-with-select-related), the foreign keys of the model being used by that operation will be opulated with the database results.
+The difference is that when you execute the [select_related](../relationships.md#load-an-instance-with-the-foreign-key-relationship-populated-using-select_related), the foreign keys of the model being used by that operation will be populated with the database results.

-You can use the classic [select_related](../relationships.md#load-an-instance-with-the-foreign-key-relationship-on-it-with-select-related):

 ```python
 await Profile.query.select_related("user").get(id=1)